ravinduprashan/ravinduprashan/README.md

-Clone the file from github link: https://github.com/ravinduprashan/ravinduprash$
+Clone the project from github link: https://github.com/ravinduprashan/ravinduprashan.git

-Open up a terminal in the project folder
+Go to www folder in your WAMP or XAMPP.
-Run npm install
+Open up a terminal
-Run composer update
+Run a npm install to download and install node modules into the project run a composer update
-create mysql database php_dev_ravinduprashan run php artisan_migrate run php artisan serve
+Create a mysql database name it php_dev_ravinduprashan run php artisan migrate to migrate tables to the database at last run php artisan serve....... or you can change nginx or apache server to run localhost in ravinduprashan/public folder